OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 ## Join the Office 365 Developer Program

-1. Go to the [Join the Office 365 Developer Program](https://aka.ms/devprogram) and select **Join now**.
+1. Go to the [Join the Office 365 Developer Program](https://aka.ms/devprogram) and choose **Join now**.
 2. Sign in with your Microsoft account.
 3. On the Office 365 Developer Program Signup page, complete the following fields in the online form:
-  - First name
+  - **First name**
-  - Last name
+  - **Last name**
-  - Contact email
+  - **Contact Email**
-  - Country/region
+  - **Country/Region**
-  - Company
+  - **Company**

-4. Select the **terms and conditions** check box to accept it.
+4. Review the **terms and conditions**.
+You'll need to select the check box before you can join.
 5. Optionally, select the **I would like to hear from the Office 365 Developer Program** check box if you wish to hear from Microsoft about new capabilities and other updates.

-6. Select **Join**.
+6. Choose **Join**.

-7. On the Office 365 Developer Program Preferences page, tell us your preferences so we can personalize your experience:
+7. On the **Office 365 Developer Program Preferences** page, tell us your preferences so we can personalize your experience:
   - Industry that you work in
   - The type of applications or solutions you're interested in developing
   - Products, technologies, and programming languages that you're interested in

-8. When you're finished, select **Save**.
+8. When you're finished, choose **Save**.
 Your preferences appear on the next page in the top right, and you receive a Welcome message.

 ## Set up your subscription

-1. To get a nine-month subscription, on your profile page, under **Need an Office 365 subscription to use for development?**, select **Sign up**.
+1. To begin your developer subscription, on your profile page, under **Need an Office 365 subscription to use for development?**, select **Sign up**.

-2. Provide a user name and a chosen .onmicrosoft.com domain, add a password, select the **terms of use** check box, and then select **Create**. <!--Is this a new user name and password for the subscription that's different from their MSA or Azure AD info?
-If so, we need more information in the UI about how to fill out these fields, or we can add it to this documentation.-->

-3. When the operation finishes, your subscription name and expiration date appear on your profile page.
-This account becomes the Global Admin for the subscription.
+2. Create a user name and domain.
+This account will have global administrator permissions for the subscription.
+You can choose any domain name as long is it not already in use.
   > [!NOTE]
-  > Don’t forget this username and password, write it down somewhere!
+  > Don’t forget this user name and password, write it down somewhere!

-4. Next, a verification step is required to prove you’re not a robot. <!--I got this from the wiki; will we be doing this?
-And if so, does it come between steps 2 and 3, which I would expect, or after step 3?-->
+3. Create and confirm a password.
+Review the **terms of use** check box.
+You'll need to select the check box before you can continue.
+4. Choose **Create**.
+5. After the subscription is created, your subscription name and expiration date appear on your profile page.

 <!--I copied the following sections from the wiki page and am not sure what the new experience will be. -->
 ## Configure the subscription

 1. If not opened automatically, open the setup page.
 On the front of the admin page, there should be a **Go to setup** link to bring this up.
 2. The Office 365 Enterprise E3 Developer setup screen appears with three stages; configure these as required.
   - Personalize sign-in
   - Add users
   - Get apps
 3. In the admin portal, in the **Active users** section, assign the Office 365 Enterprise E3 Developer licenses to add users to the account that you created.

 ## Provision Office 365 services